santiment/sanbase2/docs/notifications.md

 - `entity_id` (integer): ID of the entity the notification relates to
 - `entity_name` (string): Name/title of the entity
 - `entity_description` (string | null): Description of the entity (e.g., alert description).
 Currently populated for `alert_triggered` notifications.
+- `url` (string | null): Optional link associated with the notification.
+Can be a relative path (e.g., `/charts`) resolved by the frontend, or a fully qualified URL (e.g., `https://academy.santiment.net/...`).
+Currently used by broadcast notifications.
 - `user_id` (integer): ID of the user who triggered the notification (the actor, not the receiver)
 - `is_broadcast` (boolean): Always `false` for these notifications
 - `is_system_generated` (boolean): Always `false` for these notifications